techie-joe/library/github-pages/quick-start/readme.md

 To customize your site even more, you can use Jekyll, a static site generator with built-in support for GitHub Pages.
 For more information, see "[About GitHub Pages and Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll)".

 ---

+## Deleting site
+You can delete a GitHub Pages site.
+See [this guide](https://docs.github.com/en/pages/getting-started-with-github-pages/deleting-a-github-pages-site)

+---